prakashchand72/All-Hack-Notes/wifi/README.md

  `!1st Window:
-!Make sure you replace the channel number and bssid with your own !Replace hack1 with your file name like capture1 or something `
+!Make sure you replace the channel number and bssid with your own !Replace handshake with your file name like capture1 or something `

     sudo airodump-ng -w /home/astute/temp/handshake -c 1 --bssid B8:C1:A2:2E:39:14 wlp2s0mon